 5. Moisturizes The Skin

-Coconut oil is rich in lauric acid and myristic acid. which makes it an emollient that softens and moisturizes the skin.
-It reduces transepidermal water loss (TEWL) to improve skin dryness and texture (6).
+Coconut oil is rich in lauric acid and myristic acid. which makes it an emollienti XSubstances used to moisturize the skin because they have the ability to trap moisture and keep the skin smooth and hydrated. that softens and moisturizes the skin.
+It reduces transepidermal water lossi XThe water that evaporates through the skin; a method of measuring the skin barrier and identifying healthy and abnormal skin conditions.
+(TEWL) to improve skin dryness and texture (6).

 There are a variety of ways to use coconut oil for your skin.
 Let’s check them out.